Suraj151/esp8266-framework/README.md

 Each prefix is named once, in [src/config/VfsConfig.h](src/config/VfsConfig.h): `PROC_MOUNT_PREFIX`, `SYS_MOUNT_PREFIX`, `DEV_MOUNT_PREFIX` and `TMP_MOUNT_PREFIX` beside the `ENABLE_` flag for the backend that answers there, with the root at `FILE_SEPARATOR`.
 Code that reaches a synthetic node writes `PROC_MOUNT_PREFIX "/mounts"` rather than the path in full, so moving a mount is one edit.

 **procfs** nodes are all `0444` and root-owned; writes fail, and a redirect into one says `cannot write <path>` rather than appearing to succeed. `/proc/uptime` gives seconds since boot in the Linux two-number layout, `/proc/version` gives the release and config version, `/proc/meminfo` the free heap and the largest block it can still hand out, `/proc/mounts` a line per mount, and `/proc/stat` the scheduler's cumulative counters.
-Every running task has a directory of its own — `/proc/<pid>/{stat,cmdline,status}` — and `/proc/net/{route,dev,tcp}` describes the network: the gateway each interface routes through, the traffic each has carried, and every TCP endpoint the stack holds, listening and connected alike.
+Every running task has a directory of its own — `/proc/<pid>/{stat,cmdline,status}` — and `/proc/net/{route,dev,tcp}` describes the network: the routes each interface offers, the traffic each has carried, and every TCP endpoint the stack holds, listening and connected alike.
 Everything that reads files works on them — `cat`, `head`, `wc`, `grep`, `hexdump`.

+`/proc/net/route` carries one row per route rather than one per interface, in the `route -n` columns with a `Flags` field.
+An interface that holds a netmask contributes the network it reaches directly — destination `ip & netmask`, no gateway, flag `U` — and one that holds a gateway contributes the default route as well, `0.0.0.0/0.0.0.0` through it, flag `UG`.
+An access point therefore appears once, for its own subnet, and an interface that is up but has no address yet appears not at all, because it has nowhere to route.

 `/proc/net/dev` and `/proc/net/tcp` each fill in only as far as the port can answer.
 Counters come from the link, and a link that cannot count is left out rather than listed with zeroes that would read as an idle interface — neither ESP core's prebuilt lwIP carries them, since it is compiled with `MIB2_STATS` off.
 Endpoints come from the stack, and a port that cannot enumerate one leaves the columns empty rather than reporting a device with nothing listening.
 Both are port capabilities, so a link or stack that can answer fills the node in without anything above changing.